aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ## Create Digitally Signed PDF Documents

 A generated PDF document can be signed during saving.
 Currently, only PDF documents can be signed in the same way.
 Other formats are to be supported in future versions.
 A certificate needs to be loaded from a source i.e. from a disk or from a certificate store and passed to a new instance of the X509Certificate2 class.
 This object is wrapped into an instance of the PdfDigitalSignatureDetails class along with other details used in the signature.
 This is passed to the PdfSaveOptions class which will use this to sign the output document when rendering to PDF.
-The code sample below shows how to sign a generated PDF document using Aspose.Words.
+The code sample below demonstrates how to sign a generated PDF document using Aspose.Words.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-DigitallySignedPdf-DetectDocumentSignatures.java" >}}